dokutan/rgb_keyboard/README.md

 ## Supported keyboards
 USB keyboards with VID 0c45 and PID 652f.
 Tested with:
-- Tecware Phantom RGB TKL (--compatibility 1, after firmware change --compatibility 2)
+- Tecware Phantom RGB TKL
-- Glorious GMMK full-size ANSI (--compatibility 1)
+- Glorious GMMK full-size ANSI

 You can help expand this list by providing information whether this software works correctly or not.

-### Compatibility option

-Depending on the particular firmware and keyboard version a different compatibility mode is required.
-There are two modes available, these can be selected with the --compatibility option.
-Default is mode 1.

 ## Installing
 - Clone this repository